elizabethadelaide/arduinoVirtualControl/README.md

 Programs read from serial

 1. Set the serial rate in arduino to 9600. (<b>Serial.begin(9600);</b> in setup)
-2. Write serial information in the loop using <b>Serial.write</b>
+2. Write serial information in the loop using <b>Serial.print</b>
 3. Make sure entries are separated by commas, and end with new lines <b>'\n'</b>
 4. To request information print the string "Get Information" to the serial port
 5. Have your arduino read information using the "Serial.parseInt()" commands (https://www.arduino.cc/en/Reference/parseInt)
-6. In processing it will list out the available serial ports in the console.
-If your serial port is not listed, try recononnecting the arduino.
-IF it is, set the function in processing "new Serial(this, Serial.list()[0], 9600);" to the correct port number.
-It will often be 0 the first time.
-7. Processing and the serial plotter/monitor cannot run at the same time.
+6. Processing and the serial plotter/monitor cannot run at the same time.

 Basic control - Move an circle on the screen